Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Abstract

 \section{Abstract}

-Motivated by recent concerns that queuing delays in the Internet are on the rise, we conduct a performance evaluation of Compound TCP (C-TCP) in two topologies: a single bottleneck and a multi-bottleneck topology.
-The first topology consists of a single core router, and the second consists of two distinct sets of TCP flows, regulated by two edge routers, feeding into a common core router.
-For both topologies, we develop fluid models and conduct a detailed local stability analysis in the small buffer regime, and obtain necessary and sufficient conditions for local stability.
-Further, we show that the underlying non-linear models undergo a Hopf bifurcation as the stability conditions just get violated.
-Using a combination of analysis and packet-level simulations, we emphasise that larger buffer thresholds, in addition to increasing latency, are prone to inducing limit cycles.
+Motivated by recent concerns that queuing delays in the Internet are on the rise, we conduct a performance evaluation of Compound TCP (C-TCP) in two topologies: a single bottleneck and a multi-bottleneck topology, under different traffic scenarios.
+The first topology consists of a single bottleneck router, and the second consists of two distinct sets of TCP flows, regulated by two edge routers, feeding into a common core router.
+We focus on some dynamical and statistical properties of the underlying system.
+From a dynamical perspective, we develop fluid models in a regime wherein the number of flows is large, bandwidth-delay product is high, buffers are dimensioned small (independent of the bandwidth-delay product) and routers deploy a Drop-Tail queue policy.
+A detailed local stability analysis for these models yields the following key insight: smaller buffers favour stability.
+Additionally, we highlight that larger buffers, in addition to increasing latency, are prone to inducing limit cycles in the system dynamics, via a Hopf bifurcation.
 These limit cycles in turn cause synchronisation among the TCP flows, and also result in a loss of link utilisation.
-For the single bottleneck topology, we empirically analyse some statistical properties of the bottleneck queue.
-We highlight that in a high bandwidth-delay product and a small buffer regime, and with a large number of long-lived flows, the bottleneck queue may be modelled as an $M/M/1/B$ or an $M/D/1/B$ queue.
-The combination of the dynamical and the statistical properties explored in this paper could have important implications for quality of service in the Internet.
+For the topologies considered, we also empirically analyse some statistical properties of the bottleneck queues.
+These statistical analyses serve to validate an important modelling assumption: that in the regime considered, each bottleneck queue may be approximated as either an $M/M/1/B$ or an $M/D/1/B$ queue.
+This immediately makes the modelling perspective attractive and the analysis tractable.
+Finally, we show that smaller buffers, in addition to ensuring stability and low latency, would also yield fairly good system performance, in terms of throughput and flow completion times.